Geelong: a self-healing City

 - Presented By:

-- School of Architecture and Built Environment Gallery Level 4, John Hay Building (D), Deakin University, Waterfront Campus, Gheringhap Street, Geelong
+- School of Architecture and Built Environment Gallery, Level 4, John Hay Building (D), Deakin University, Waterfront Campus, Gheringhap St, Geelong

 Led by architecture, environmental design and planning expert Dr Phillip B. Roös, this facilitated discussion explores the prospect of ‘Self-Healing Cities’.
 The session considers emerging concepts of biophilic design, architectural sciences, and closed-loop economies and their impact on infrastructure, new energy and waste management.